alexisbcook/ResNetCAM-keras/README.md

 ## Motivation

-The original matlab implementation and paper [here](https://github.com/metalbubble/CAM) can be found here, for AlexNet, GoogLeNet, and VGG16.
-This implementation uses ResNet-50, which was not explored in the original paper.
+The original Matlab implementation and paper (for AlexNet, GoogLeNet, and VGG16) can be found [here](https://github.com/metalbubble/CAM).
 A Keras implementation of VGG-CAM can be found [here](https://github.com/tdeboissiere/VGG16CAM-keras/blob/master/README.md).

+This implementation is also in Keras and uses ResNet-50, which was __not__ explored in the original paper.

 ## Requirements